 The Department of Criminology and Criminal Justice Studies requires all CCJS majors to complete 180 hours of CCJS 499 (Internship).
 We have partnered with many organizations and agencies to give our students the opportunity to apply classroom knowledge to real work situations and find out if a particular career path suits their interests.

 If you are planning to start your internship soon, check out the available internship positions on our Internship and Employment Opportunities for Students page.
-If you do not find anything that interests you, our department Internship Coordinator, Dr. Emily K. Asencio, can also help you identify other internship opportunities that suit your personal goals.
+If you do not find anything that interests you, our department Interim Internship Coordinator (23-24 Academic Year), Dr. Bryan Burton, can also help you identify other internship opportunities that suit your personal goals.

 Before contacting the Internship Coordinator, please review the information below on the internship requirement.
 You will also find the answers to the questions we get asked the most at the bottom of this page.